Skaytacium/wrauth/docs/config.md

 wrauth doesn't watch the Authelia user database, but it parses that on file change. to reload it, just write something (like a comment) to one of the watched `yaml` files and it will be reloaded.

+access rules are NOT matched sequentially, it is specifically in the order:
+- bypasses
+- direct
+- globs

 ### wrauth db

 ```yaml